AngleProtocol/angle-docs/side-products/merkl/README.md

 - the share of token A held by the position during swaps on the pool
 - the share of token B held by the position during swaps on the pool

 A different weight, chosen by the incentivizor, is attributed to each parameter.
-On top of that, incentivizors can further customize the distribution of the rewards for the pool by optionally allowing addresses which hold a specific token (veANGLE for example) to earn boosted rewards.
+On top of that, incentivizors can further customize the distribution of the rewards for the pool by optionally allowing addresses which hold a specific token (veANGLE or veCRV for example) to earn boosted rewards.

 The exact distribution formula for a position in such a pool during a time period is as follows: